Getting Started with Targeting Xilinx Zynq Platform

 SW16 switch is set as shown in the figure below, so you can boot Linux from the SD card.

 SW10 switch (JTAG chain input select two-position DIP switch) is set as shown in the figure below, so you can use the Digilent USB-to-JTAG interface (U23).
-Position 1: Off; Position 2: On.
+Position 1 is off and Position 2 is on.

-3. Make sure you are using the SD card image provided by the Embedded Coder Support Package for Xilinx Zynq Platform.
-If you need to update your SD card image, refer to the Hardware Setup section of this document.
+7. Make sure you are using the SD card image provided by the Embedded Coder Support Package for Xilinx Zynq Platform.
+If you need to update your SD card image, see the Hardware Setup section of Install Support for Xilinx Zynq Platform (Embedded Coder).

 h = zynq